VASISHTAKODUMAGULLA/drone_racing_ros2/README.md

 #### In a third terminal
     source install/setup.bash
     rviz2 rviz
-    add the publshed image topic to see the gate images being published.
+    add the published image topic with the name "gate_image_annotated" to see the gate images being published.

 #### you shall see something like this in the gazebo and also in the rviz tool